£270

 Related Guides

 What is a MIAM?
-Complete UK guide to Mediation Information Assessment Meetings.
-Learn what happens at a MIAM, costs (£90-150), and how to get your MIAM certificate for family court.
+UK guide to Mediation Information and Assessment Meetings: what happens, the law behind them, costs (typically £120-£150) and how to book one.